shikokuchuo/nanonext/README.md

 Package installation will automatically build the libraries if required.

-*Additional requirements for Solaris: (i) the ‘xz’ package - available on OpenCSW, and (ii) a more recent version of ‘cmake’ than that available on OpenCSW - see the ‘cmake’ website for the latest source file which can be built with just a C compiler.*
+*Additional requirements for Solaris: (i) the ‘xz’ package - available on OpenCSW, and (ii) a more recent version of ‘cmake’ than available on OpenCSW - refer to the ‘cmake’ website for the latest source file (requiring only a C compiler to build).*

 #### Windows